Tips For Managing Exam Stress

 You may feel the pressure to get high marks, fear failure, or struggle with the workload.
 Whilst a certain amount of stress can help us perform better, too much can impact our sleep, focus, and mood.

-This article discusses exam stress and offers some suggestions on how to manage it.
+This blog discusses exam stress and offers some suggestions on managing it.

 This can vary from person to person, but there are some common themes:

-• Not prioritising self-care - It’s easy to let go of self-care when we’re stressed or have a high workload.
+• Not prioritising self-care - It’s easy to neglect self-care activities when you have a high workload or are feeling stressed.

 Exam stress can cause a variety of symptoms.
 You may be experiencing one or more of the following:

-• Difficult emotions - Low mood, anxiety, depression, feeling overwhelmed, angry, or irritated;
+• Difficult emotions - Low mood, anxiety, depression, feeling overwhelmed, isolated or lonely, angry, or irritated.

-If you’re struggling with exam stress there are some strategies you might want to try:
+If you’re struggling with exam stress, here are some strategies you might want to try:

 2. Be organised